Non-algebraic deformations of flat K\"ahler manifolds: Acknowledgements

 \end{itemize}

-Finally, we would like to emphasise, that Bieberbach's theorem (Theorem \ref{Bieberbach}) together with Lemma \ref{complex geometric Bieberbach} imply that there exist only finitely many topological types of flat K\"ahler manifolds in every dimension.
+Finally, we would like to emphasise, that Bieberbach's theorem (Theorem \ref{Bieberbach}) together with Lemma \ref{complex geometric Bieberbach} implies that there exist only finitely many topological types of flat K\"ahler manifolds in every dimension.

-\section{Non-algebraic deformations of flat K\"ahler manifolds with $h^{2,0} \neq 0$.}
+\section{Non-algebraic deformations of flat K\"ahler manifolds with $h^{2,0} \neq 0$}

 In this section we prove the following theorem:

 \begin{thrm} Let $X$ be a compact complex manifold admitting a flat K\"ahler metric.
 Assume that $H^0(X, \Omega^2) \neq 0$.
 Then there exists a flat smooth holomorphic family $\pi \colon \mathcal{X} \to \CP^1$, such that \begin{itemize} \item All the fibres $X_t := \pi^{-1}(t)$ also admit flat K\"ahler metric. \item$\pi^{-1}(0) \simeq X$ \item The set $\mathcal{R} := \{t \in \CP^1 | \ X_t \ \text{is algebraic}\} $ is at most countable. \end{itemize} \end{thrm}